jcaillon/Notes/git/git.md

 - --soft : only reset HEAD to commit, leave workdir/index untouched, files are still ready to be commited
 - --mixed : + resets the index (modified files are all unstaged)
-- --hard : + resets the wordir, all modified files are lost.
+- --hard : + resets the wordir, all modified files are lost

 ![](images/2018-09-18-19-40-11.png)